JDuchniewicz/JDuchniewicz/README.md

 I frequently attend Game Jams where I can unleash my creative self, meet amazing people and chill.
 Apart from that you can probably meet me at surfing, kitesurfing and windsurfing spots.

 - 😄 Pronouns: He/Him
-- 🌱 I’m currently learning Rust and Deep Learning
+- 🌱 I’m currently absorbing arcanas of Rust and Deep Learning
 - 🌐 Come and visit my personal website and blog: www.jduchniewicz.com